 In the navigation menu, click Cloud SQL Studio.

-Sign in to Studio using Identity and Access Management (IAM) authentication.
+Sign in to Studio using Identity and Access Management authentication.

-In the Explorer pane, next to Data Agents, click View actions.
+In the Explorer pane, next to Context sets, click View actions.

-In the Delete agent confirmation dialog, enter the name of the agent.
+In the Delete context set confirmation dialog, enter the name of the context set.

 What's next

-- Learn how to inspect and call a data agent.
+- Learn how to test a context set.